nickolasclarke/cv/README.md

 - **[WeaveGrid](http:///)** San Francisco: Oct 2021 - Present

   - **Data & Analytics Engineer**: Development of Weavegrid's internal data pipeline and analytics tooling, including the development of the data warehouse, ETL pipeline, and data visualization tools.
 Building out analytics and machine-learning forecasting for our go-to-market tools.
-Used to evaluate performance of our utility clients' electric vehicle charging programs for tens of thousands of connected EV and EVSE chargers, touching hundreds of GWh of electricity daily.
+Used to evaluate performance of our utility clients' electric vehicle charging programs for tens of thousands of connected EV and EVSE chargers, impacting hundreds of GWh of electricity daily.

-  - **Software Engineer**: Founding member of a greenfield team to lead the development of the [Weavegrid for Utilities](https://www.weavegrid.com/utilities) platform, a cloud-based software platform for WeavGrid's utility clients to manage and optimize residential and commercial electric vehicle fleet charging programs.
-This includes developing the data pipeline, API, and front-end interfaces for the platform, as well as reporting tooling for utility clients.
+  - **Software Engineer**: Founding member of a greenfield team develop the [Weavegrid for Utilities](https://www.weavegrid.com/utilities) platform, a cloud-based software platform for WeavGrid's utility clients to manage and optimize residential and commercial electric vehicle fleet charging programs.
+This includes developing the data pipeline, REST/GraphQL API, and React front-end interfaces for the platform, as well as automated reporting for utility clients.

 - **[PingThings](http://pingthings.io/)** Remote: Oct 2020 - Oct 2021